 Dr. Mo graduated from Leeds Medical School in 2006 (one of the youngest doctors to ever graduate in the UK), where he received an honours degree and more than ten distinction certificates.
 He subsequently completed his ophthalmic specialist training in London, and was awarded two medals from the Royal College of Ophthalmologists for attaining the highest marks in the Refraction Exam (Elizabeth Hunt Medal) and Part II Exit Exam (Brian Harcourt Medal.)

-As an Honorary Clinical Senior Lecturer in Ophthalmology at the University of Auckland, Dr. Mo has been involved in researching the effects of corneal collagen crosslinking on corneal conditions such as keratoconus, and is involved in evaluating new treatment options for a variety of corneal disorders.
+As an Senior Lecturer in Ophthalmology at the University of Auckland, Dr. Mo conducts research on the effects of crosslinking on corneal conditions such as keratoconus, and is involved in evaluating new treatment options for a variety of corneal disorders.

 Mo’s spare time is spent exploring the beauty of New Zealand as well as playing a variety of sports including football, volleyball and table tennis.